2025 Louvre heist: Aftermath

 The museum was evacuated and closed to the public immediately after the robbery.
 Interpol added the jewels to its Stolen Works of Art database on 20 October.
-The museum re-opened on 22 October, with the Galerie d'Apollon still closed.
+The museum re-opened on 22 October, with the Galerie d'Apollon reopening on 22 July 2026.

 After the robbery, French President Emmanuel Macron ordered a "speeding-up" of the implementation of the recommendations made during a previous audit.

 The museum's director, Laurence des Cars, appeared before the Senate's Committee on Culture on 22 October 2025 to address questions by the lawmakers, and acknowledged shortcomings in the museum's surveillance systems, noting that parts of the building were not adequately covered by external cameras at the time of the theft.
 Des Cars confirmed that she had offered her resignation to the Ministry of Culture on the day of the burglary, but that the offer was declined.
+On 24 February 2026, it was announced that President Macron had accepted director des Cars' resignation.

 As a precaution, a number of precious jewels were transferred from the museum to the Bank of France in the weeks following the heist.
+In February 2026, the Louvre began the bidding process to hire a restorer for the Crown of Empress Eugénie, which had been damaged after having been pulled through a hole in its case far too small to entirely fit and later being dropped by the thieves during the escape part.